Topological mass generation in gapless systems: Discussions

 \acknowledgments R.Y.~thanks Yoshimasa Hidaka and Noriyuki Sogabe for discussions.
-This work is supported by Keio Institute of Pure and Applied Sciences (KiPAS) project in Keio University.
-N.Y.~is supported by JSPS KAKENHI Grant No.~19K03852.
+N.Y.~was supported by Keio Institute of Pure and Applied Sciences (KiPAS) project at Keio University and JSPS KAKENHI Grant No.~19K03852.